-It’s easy to assume that like decorated trees and greetings cards consuming mulled wine was another Victorian invention.
-Whilst its popularity rose in the 1800s, largely thanks to Charles Dickens who solidified the drink's relationship with Christmas via A Christmas Carol in 1843, spiced heated wines have been popular since the first century A.D.
-As the Roman Empire expanded so too did the areas of grape cultivation and heated wines consumption.
+It’s easy to assume that like decorated trees and greetings cards, consuming mulled wine was another Victorian invention.
+Whilst its popularity rose in the 1800s, largely thanks to Charles Dickens who solidified the drink's relationship with Christmas via A Christmas Carol in 1843, spiced heated wines have been popular since the first century.
+As the Roman Empire expanded, so too did the areas of grape cultivation and heated wines consumption.

 Hippocras Comes to Europe

 The ancient Greeks had warmed spiced wines too.
 Hippocras was a sugared spiced wine that often contained pepper, cinnamon, ginger and cloves.
 It was usually heated before drinking but not always.